Construction Finance Safety Minute: Managing the Heat

 As you are also probably aware, this adds another element of risk to your already difficult jobs.

-Now, odds are, you’ve already read over a few summer safety tips before.
+Now, odds are, you’ve already read over a few summer construction safety tips before.
 However, as both a neurotic lawyer and the wife of a construction company owner who doesn’t know how to listen to me, I’m going to go over a few bits of summer safety again.
 Because trust me, trips to the ER aren’t great for productivity or your bottom line.

 1. Stay hydrated.